A global alliance working to advance new strategies on the use of data to address development challenges around the world

-D4D.net is a global research cooperative that works to strengthen collaboration across a broad network of stakeholders by developing and mobilising the knowledge needed to advance the ethical use of data to address critical development challenges across the Global South.
+D4D.net is a global research alliance that works to strengthen collaboration across a broad network of stakeholders by developing and mobilising the knowledge needed to advance the ethical use of data to address critical development challenges across the Global South.

 The global D4D agenda is moving into a new phase.
 Advances in the broad field of data science can lead to an increase in the abilities of organizations across all sectors.
 AI in particular, powered by data, is spurring new innovations and transformative social change, both positive and negative.